ph1ps/swift-concurrency-retry/README.md

 ```

 #### Jitter
-Adds a jitter effect to the delay duration for this backoff strategy, introducing randomness to the backoff interval.
+Applies jitter to the delay duration, introducing randomness into the backoff interval.

-The `jitter` modifier generates a randomized delay duration for each retry attempt by selecting a random value between zero and the base delay duration calculated by the original backoff strategy.
-This can help to desynchronize retries, reducing the likelihood of collisions in distributed systems when multiple sources retry concurrently.
+This method randomizes the delay for each retry attempt within a range from zero up to the base duration.
+Jitter can help reduce contention when multiple sources retry concurrently in distributed systems.

 $`g(x) = random[0, f(x)[`$ where `x` is the current attempt and `f(x)` the base backoff strategy.
 ```swift